IELTS Speaking Part 1 – Six Common Mistakes

 I hope that this lesson has given you some simple techniques that you can use in Speaking Part 1.
 If you have any questions about the lessons, then you can email us at email@example.com.

-Remember, all of our Academic writing video lessons are on our main website www.myieltsclassroom.com, which is where you can also sign up for our IELTS essay correction service or book a personal speaking lesson with Nick or Shelly 🚀
+All of our live and video lessons are on our main website www.myieltsclassroom.com, which is where you can also sign up for a mock speaking test or book a personal speaking lesson with Nick or Shelly 🚀